 Based on a preliminary analysis, the facility does not appear to meet the minimum requirements for a cost-effective CHP installation.
-The lack of gas service, low or infrequent thermal load, and lack of space for siting the equipment are the most significant factors contributing to the lack of CHP potential.
+The low or infrequent thermal load and lack of space for siting the equipment are the most significant factors contributing to the lack of CHP potential.